usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 as a function of span.
 The first column gives the span location, as with "twist", and the second column gives the name of the airfoil at that location.
 Can also be the path to a csv file containing the airfoil distribution formatted in columns, as with the array.
                 Defaults to the name of the first airfoil listed under "airfoils".
+Cannot have units.

             "grid" : (uint, optional)
                 Number of horseshoe vortices used to model the wing segment in the numerical lifting-line